indecisiveuser/phylobio_project/README.md

 ![](final_project.markdown_strict_files/figure-markdown_strict/unnamed-chunk-4-1.png)

-And a histogram of the bootstrap supports for this tree:
+And a histogram of the bootstrap supports for this new tree:

 ``` r
 hist(as.integer(pruned$node.label), xlab="Bootstrap support", main="")